kaitmore/multimesh-workshop/workshop.md

 The Ping Pong sidecar knows about 2 other `clusters`: GM Control (`xds_cluster`), e.g., the thing that gave it it's configuration, and the actual Ping Pong `service`.
 From the Ping Pong sidecar's point of view, these are the only clusters that exist in the mesh!

+To get a service to "know about" another and end up in that list of clusters, we need to configure 3 objects: `cluster`, `route`, and `shared_rules`.
+If you scroll back up to the Ping Pong configuration diagram, you'll see how the route is really the link between the service and the cluster.

 > _Try comparing the Ping Pong service clusters to the Edge service clusters.
 How and why are they different?
 To see edge clusters, you can run `kubectl exec -it $(kubectl get pods --template '{{range .items}}{{.metadata.name}}{{"\n"}}{{end}}' | grep '^edge') curl http://localhost:8001/clusters`_

-To get a service to "know about" another and end up in that list of clusters, we need to configure 3 objects: `cluster`, `route`, and `shared_rules`.

-To recap: the `route` defines the path, the `cluster` says where the thing lives, and the `shared_rules` object tells it how to get there.

-> _Use the cli to figure out how clusters, routes and shared_rules objects are linked._

 _*The admin endpoint is a great tool for debugging the mesh.
 All the proxies in this mesh are deployed with the admin port exposed on 8001.
 There are many other endpoints besides /cluster that you can explore to understand how the proxy was configured._